Sri Lanka: Conflict Profile

 The Roots of the Conflict

 Tensions in Sri Lanka first boiled over into a civil war in 1983, but the roots of the conflict extend far further than that.
-The conflict takes its roots from the tensions between the mainly Buddhist Sinhalese majority and the mainly Hindu Tamil minority, who now make up 82 per cent and 9 per cent of the country’s population respectively.
+The conflict arises from the tensions between the mainly Buddhist Sinhalese majority and the mainly Hindu Tamil minority, who now make up 82 per cent and 9 per cent of the country’s population respectively.
 Prior to the conflict these statistics were 74 per cent and 18 per cent, indicating the huge numbers of Tamils who have fled the country.

 Prior to independence in 1948, the Sinhalese felt discriminated against by their British rulers, leading to the development of Sinhalese political nationalism.
 With independence and the establishment of a first-past-the-post electoral system, much of the power was placed in the hands of Sinhalese governments.
 These governments brought in legislation leading to the increasing marginalisation of the Tamil minority, including the 1956 Official Language Act.
 This led to increasingly strained relations between the two groups and numerous violent riots.